 Her practice in labor and employment law includes representation of clients in matters such as harassment, discrimination and retaliation; unpaid wage and overtime; employment and partnership agreements; separation agreements; workplace training and investigations; personnel policies; disciplinary action; and restrictive covenants (non-solicitation, non-competition and confidentiality agreements).

-In addition, Ms. Burger works with individuals and businesses in various real estate and land use matters.
+In addition, Ms. Burger works with individuals and businesses in various business law and real estate matters.

 Selected Published Works & Presentations

 - Speaker, Deposition Skills, National Employment Lawyers Association, NY chapter Fall Conference at Fordham Law School, September 2018.

 - Speaker, #metoo: From Hashtag to Understanding and Action, Hearst Media Center, Albany, New York, June 2018.

 - Speaker, Sexual Harassment Legislation: The stories of its past and the opportunities for its future, the Renaissance Hotel, Albany, New York June 2018.